 The number of online food delivery service users also rose from 1.17 billion in 2019 to 1.43 billion in 2020.

-That number is predicted to jump to 1.6 billion by the end of 2021.
+That number was predicted to jump to 1.6 billion in 2021.

 China made up the largest segment of the market in 2020 ($51.5 billion), growing by 28% year-over-year.